Davide255/LVIE/README.md

 ### Image manipulation
 Image manipulation is the core of this project, it includes all the values you need to adjust while processing an image!

-This editor (in theory) can adjust:
+This editor can adjust:
-- *Exposition (EV)* by increasing or decreasing the luminance of the color prensent in the image
+- [X] *Exposition (EV)* by increasing or decreasing the luminance of the color prensent in the image
-- *Saturation* thanks to the HSV color space conversion
+- [X] *Saturation* thanks to the HSV color space conversion
+- [X] *Contrast* (in grayscale images at the monent) expanding the color histogram's range

 ### Image Filters
 Later in the developement will be added filters, first with useful basic filters such as:
-- *B&W Filter* to convert an image into gray scale
+- [X] *B&W Filter* to convert an image into gray scale
-- *Gaussian Blur* thanks to the formula for the gaussian blur interpolation
+- [X] *Gaussian Blur* thanks to the formula for the gaussian blur interpolation